leejangwoo99-maker/Digital_transformation/README.md

 5. 'app' folder is FastAPI Framework + Streamlit.

-6. If want to know the details, search for the details from the link below.
+6. If want to know the details, search for the details from the link below. https://serious-ambert-bc0.notion.site/APTIV-31d8bc55235b80f58ecff4b949efdbdf?source=copy_link

-   https://serious-ambert-bc0.notion.site/APTIV-31d8bc55235b80f58ecff4b949efdbdf?source=copy_link
+FYI, demon & back-end & streamlit are compiled by Nuitka.